-I'm a software developer based in San Francisco.
+I'm a software developer based in Paris.
 I enjoy making apps for Apple's platform and have since 2005.
-I have a wide range of interests outside of programming including design, travel, photography, and more.
+Not only that, but I have a wide range of interests outside of programming including design, travel, photography, and more.

+During the day, you can find me helping build Darkroom.
 I'm always working on personal projects, many that never see the light of day.
-I'm currently working on the macOS and iOS apps at Quill.

 Worked on a real-time multiplayer plugin and backend for Unity apps.
 With a Kubernetes backend written in Go and client code in C++ and C#.